 9. Barry Farm

 Crime remains a major concern in Barry Farm, which is known as one of the dangerous areas in Washington DC.
-The neighborhood experiences a high number of violent crimes, including assaults and property offenses, contributing to its challenging safety profile.
+The neighborhood experiences a high number of violent crimes, including drug-related offenses, assaults, shootings, and property offenses, contributing to its challenging safety profile.
+Violent crimes such as assaults and robberies are frequent, especially near public housing and poorly lit areas.
+Residents are strongly advised to stay vigilant, particularly after dark, and participate in local safety initiatives where possible.

 10. Congress Heights